 cRLDistributionPoint

-This extension MAY be present.
-If present, it MUST NOT be marked critical, and it MUST contain the HTTP URL of the CA’s CRL service.
+This extension MUST be present.
+It MUST NOT be marked critical, and it MUST contain the HTTP URL of the CA’s CRL service.

 authorityInformationAccess

 This extension MUST be present and MUST NOT be marked critical.
-The extension MUST contain the HTTP URL of the CA’s OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1) and the HTTP URL for the Root CA’s certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+The extension MUST contain the HTTP URL for the Issuing CA’s certificate (accessMethod = 1.3.6.1.5.5.7.48.2) and if the CA provides OCSP responses, the HTTP URL of the CA’s OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).

 basicConstraints (optional)